winitzki/sofp/README.md

 In my view, this question is not yet resolved.
 Once it is resolved, AFTT will be that theory.

-Traditional courses of theoretical computer science (algorithms, formal languages, semantics, compilers, etc.) are largely not relevant to AFTT.
+Traditional courses of theoretical computer science (algorithms, traditional data structures, complexity theory, formal languages, formal semantics, compiler techniques, databases, networking, operating systems, etc.) are largely not relevant to AFTT.

-Here is an example: To an academic computer scientist, the "theory behind Haskell" is lambda-calculus and formal semantics.
+Here is an example:
+To an academic computer scientist, the "science behind Haskell" is the theory of lambda-calculus, the type-theoretic "System Fω", and formal semantics.
-These theories guided the design the Haskell language itself, and also define rigorously what a Haskell program does.
+These theories guided the design of the Haskell language and define rigorously what a Haskell program "means" in a mathematical sense.

-However, a practicing programmer is normally concerned with _using_ a chosen programming language, not with designing it or with proving general theoretical properties of that language.
+However, a practicing programmer is concerned with _using_ a chosen programming language to _write code_.
+A practicing Haskell or Scala programmer is not concerned with designing Haskell or Scala, or with proving general theoretical properties of those languages.

-For this reason, neither the theory of lambda-calculus nor theories of formal semantics will help a programmer to write programs.
+For this reason, neither the theory of lambda-calculus, nor the proofs of type-theoretical properties of "System Fω", nor theories of formal semantics will actually help a programmer to write code.

-So these theories are not within the scope of AFTT.
+So all these theories are not within the scope of AFTT.

 As an example of theoretical matherial that _is_ within the scope of AFTT, consider the equational laws imposed on applicative functors.

-If a programmer wants to use an applicative functor to, say, specify declaratively a set of operations that do not depend on each other and combine these operations, the programmer can begin by designing a data structure that satisfies the laws of applicative functors.
+If a programmer wants to use an applicative functor to specify declaratively a set of operations that do not depend on each other's effects and to combine these operations, the programmer can begin by designing a data structure that satisfies the laws of applicative functors.
-The programmer first writes down the types of data in that data structure and then checks whether the laws hold.
+The programmer first writes down the types of data in that data structure and then checks that the laws hold.
 The data structure may need to be adjusted in order to fit the definition of an applicative functor or its laws.

+This work is done using pen and paper, in a mathematical notation.
-Once this is verified, the programmer proceeds to write code.
+Once the data type and its applicative laws are verified, the programmer proceeds to write code.

+Because of the proofs, it is assured that the data type satisfies the known properties of applicative functors, no matter how the rest of the program is written.
+So, for example, it is assured that the relevant effects can be automatically parallelized, as is usual with applicative functors.

-In this way, theory directly informs the programmer about how to write code.
+In this way, AFTT directly guides the programmer and helps to write correct code.

-Applicative functors arose from practical usage of Haskell in applications such as parser combinators or domain-specific languages for parallel computations.
+Applicative functors were discovered by people who were using Haskell for writing code, in applications such as parser combinators, compilers, or domain-specific languages for parallel computations.

 It is important for a practicing functional programmer to be able to recognize and use applicative functors.

+Applicative functors are not a feature of Haskell: they are the same in Scala, OCaml, or any other functional programming language.
-And yet, no standard computer science textbook would explain applicative functors, motivates their definition and laws, gives important examples and explores their structure.
+And yet, no standard computer science textbook explains applicative functors, motivates their definition and laws, gives important examples and explores their structure, or gives examples of a data structure that is not an applicative functor and explains why.
+(Neither does any book on category theory or type theory mention applicative functors.)

 So far it appears that AFTT should be a mixture of certain areas of category theory, formal logic, and type theory.
 However, software engineers would not derive much benefit from following traditional academic courses in these subjects,